neil7057/all-about-autism/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Contact email Testing
--  A series of contact forms were successfully completed and emails sent. emails were received into the webdev1961 gmail account:
+-  A series of contact forms were successfully completed and emails sent.
+Emails were received into the webdev1961 gmail account:

--   The confirmation modal is presented and disapperas when clicked.
+-   The confirmation modal is presented and disappears when clicked.
 -   A forced error on emailJS produces the 'failed to send' modal. its possible to either close this or send a direct email from the link.

 <details><summary>Webdev Email</summary>